Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Background

 \ignore{We employ the MPC framework, like Gazelle~\cite{juvekar2018gazelle} and Cheetah~\cite{reagen2020cheetah}, to structure the entire network.
 The server executes linear layers while both client and server collaborate on non-linear layers.
 During non-linear computation, they communicate using a ``garbled circuit" that supports all boolean operations, enabling lossless execution of the ReLU function at the cost of communication.
 The key insight here is that the entire process retains accuracy as long as the linear phase remains lossless.
 Given that the proposed method preserves all filter values, conventional and proposed implementations avoid loss of accuracy.}

-In this work, we assume that the hybrid PI protocol such as \cite{juvekar2018gazelle,reagen2020cheetah,choi2022impala}, where linear and nonlinear layers are processed with HE and garbled circuit (GC), respectively, is employed.
-The hybrid protocol provides the advantage that, once the neural network with fixed-point quantization is trained, we can convert and use it for PI without any accuracy degradation~\cite{juvekar2018gazelle}, obviating the need for model retraining.
+In this work, we assume that the hybrid PI protocol such as \cite{juvekar2018gazelle,reagen2021cheetah,choi2022impala,rathee2020cryptflow2,huang2022cheetah,roh2024flash}, where linear and nonlinear layers are processed with HE and MPC (e.g., arithmetic secret sharing, garbled circuit, etc.), respectively, is employed.
+The hybrid protocol provides the advantage that, once the neural network with fixed-point quantization is trained, we can convert and use it for PI without any accuracy degradation, obviating the need for model retraining.
 It also does not require computationally costly bootstrapping operation.
-However, in state-of-the-art PI protocols, the computational overheads of convolution as pointed out in Fig.~\ref{breakdown} still remains prohibitive, especially for deep CNN models.
-Therefore, this paper focuses on addressing the issues associated with convolution.
+However, in state-of-the-art PI protocols, the computational overheads of HE convolution as pointed out in Fig.~\ref{breakdown} remains a huge bottleneck, especially for deep CNN models.
+Therefore, this paper focuses on addressing the issues associated with HE convolution.